Robert-van-Engelen/Forth850/README.md

 A jump to the "next routine" is with `jp (iy)` takes 8 CPU cycles, compared to a `jp next` that takes 10 cycles.
 Inlining the "next routine" eliminates this overhead, but increases the code size.
 Inlining should only be applied to performance-critical words that are frequently used.
-See the section below.
+See macros `NEXT` and `JP_NEXT` defined in the section below.

 ### Next fetch and execute